("What?" you gasp. "You've been holding onto this for seven years? What is wrong with you?"

 That last sentence only cemented the deal.
 Duo would be heading for Scotland by morning.

-No one said traveling to such an unpopulated portion of Scotland like that would be easy.
+No one said traveling to such a rural portion of northern Scotland would be easy.
 Duo only proved more so.
 He almost didn't make it in time for the third day; in fact, he thought he had missed the date.
-But as he traveled the outskirt of the dark, creepy forest that even sent chills down Duo's spine (and that was not an easy accomplishment), he finally found the person he was looking for.
-Or, as it was, the person who was looking for him.
+But as he traveled the outskirt of the dark, creepy forest that sent chills down Duo's spine (and that was not an easy accomplishment), he finally found the person he was looking for.
+Or, to be fair, the person who was looking for him.

 Jesus, that guy was big.

 The man Duo supposed was waiting for him was tall.
-Taller than Rashid, Quatre Winner's servant and comrade, and that was saying a lot when in reference to Rashid.
-Duo supposed this man had to be a good foot and a half over Rashid, and maybe taller.
+Taller than Rashid, Quatre Winner's servant and comrade, if the comparison could be fairly contrived.
+It had been a little less than a year since he recalled seeing the leader of the Maguanacs, but if he had to guess, Duo supposed this man had to stand a good foot and a half over Rashid.
 His shoulders were wide and his arms heavily muscled; Duo had little doubt that this man could go against a mobile suit barehanded and have a good chance of putting up a good fight.
 His black hair was wild, long and untamed by a comb.
 His beard was in similar state, and was so bushy it nearly covered his entire face.
 The only thing Duo could see really well were his eyes.
 Those eyes were too friendly to fit such a mean-looking exterior.
-Those eyes were the only reason Duo didn't turn around and hurry away before the giant could catch glance of him.
+Those eyes were the only reason Duo didn't turn around and hurry away before the giant could stop him.